chrisleekr/binance-trading-bot/README.md

 - [ ] Add minimum required order amount
 - [ ] Allow browser notification in the frontend
 - [ ] Secure frontend with the password
-- [ ] Allow to disable sorting in the frontend
 - [ ] Develop simple setup screen for secrets

 ## Acknowledgments